 Aubrey was one of the 100 Prisoners of War selected from the Macassar Camp, in the Celebes, now Sulawesi, in January 1943 for work at Pomalaa Camp, situated in the region on the edge of jungle in a mosquito swamp area.
 They went there in January 1943.

 Their task at Pomalaa was to reclaim a salt marsh, and dig a dam.
 They dug in slime and mud from 7am until 5pm.
 They had no medicines and a large number already had malaria.
 About 50 had ulcers and septic wounds.
 All were passed fit for draft by visual inspection of a Japanese doctor, with no reference to their past history.
 They lived in rough wooden huts covered with palm leaves.
 Bed boards secured to a raised framework gave two foot six inches per man.
 Sanitary and hygiene arrangements were primitive and insufficient.
-Food was strictly rationed and consisted of about 2 ounces of rice, poor quality vegetables, ¾ ounce of sugar, and 2 ounces of coffee each day.
+Food was strictly rationed and consisted of about two ounces of rice, poor quality vegetables, ¾ ounce of sugar, and two ounces of coffee each day.
 An erratic supply of fresh and salt fish and a few salt eggs were provided from time to time.
 Some buffalo meat was given after a strong protest by the men.

 By the end of August 1943, only 19 men were fit for work.
-As result of representations and protests, made continually to Naval and Civilian authorities, the camp was finally inspected by a Japanese Officer.
+As a result of representations and protests, made continually to Naval and Civilian authorities, the camp was finally inspected by a Japanese Officer.
 This resulted in a supply of food and quinine and removal of the men to Macassar in September 1943.

 Of the 184 survivors who returned to Macassar in September 1943, only 28 could walk more than a short distance, 68 were incapable of walking at all and 16 were dangerously ill.
-Aubrey was one of those handful who survived and, when he was released and returned to New Zealand, he carried in him the tropical diseases which went unrecognized until the last few years of his life.
+Aubrey was one of those handful who survived and, when he was released and returned to New Zealand, he carried in him the tropical diseases which went unrecognised until the last few years of his life.

 Aubrey died in 2008, aged 85.
 Throughout his life he retained the good humour, the courage and the dignity that saw him through those terrible years in Indonesian POW camps.
 He is buried at the Fairhall Cemetery in Blenheim.

 Sources used in this story